howarewoo/Personal-Crypto/README.md

 ## Installation

-This extension is not available on the Chrome Web Store yet.
+This extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/personal-crypto/lgfflokdinmbpcjnhkdaiajfgalpnkcl).

-You can load this extension by following these steps:
+You can also load this extension by following these steps:

 1. Clone this repository
 2. Install the dependencies with ```npm install && cd src/popup && npm install```.
 (You will need NPM installed)